mit-orcd/orcd-docs-edit/docs/accessing-orcd/control-channels.md

 In this case you don't need to include your username because it is included in the `~/.ssh/config` file.

-Your initial connection will prompt you for your Kerberos password and Duo Two-Factor authentication.
+Your initial connection will prompt you for your Kerberos password and Duo two-factor authentication.
 Additional connections will prompt you for a Kerberos password, unless you have ssh keys setup.
-If you have ssh keys you will only be prompted for your Kerberos password at the first login as part of the Two-Factor authentication, and additional connections will not require a Kerberos password.
+If you have ssh keys you will only be prompted for your Kerberos password at the first login as part of the two-factor authentication, and additional connections will not require a Kerberos password.

-Port forwarding and X session forwarding is bound to the initial _ControlChannel_ ssh session.
+Port forwarding and X session forwarding is bound to the initial ControlChannel ssh session.

+## SSH ControlChannel and VSCode

+This setup is very helpful when using Visual Studio Code's Remote - SSH extension.
+When VS Code connects to a remote server, it doesn't just open one connection.
+It opens multiple, simultaneous SSH sessions in the background to handle different tasks: one for the file explorer, one for the integrated terminal, others for language servers, debuggers, and extensions.

+Without a control channel: If your server requires two-factor authentication , VS Code's attempt to open these many connections at once can trigger a "storm" of two-factor prompts.
+You get bombarded with notifications, and the editor may fail to connect properly.

+With a control channel: The experience is completely different.
+VS Code establishes the initial "master" connection, and you approve a single two-factor prompt.
+Every other connection VS Code needs is then instantly multiplexed through the existing socket.

+There are some additional settings that make using VS Code with Engaging much easier with two-factor.
+See our [VS Code Tips and Tricks](https://orcd-docs.mit.edu/recipes/vscode/#other-vscode-best-practices-tips-and-tricks), particularly the "Connection Timeout" and "Max Reconnection Attempts" settings.